MS Bore: Preservation

 The Partanen family were very attached to the Kristina Regina and did not want to see it scrapped.
-Aware of the efforts of Finnish’s entrepreneur Johnny Sid’s well publicized but ultimately failed attempt in 2008 to save the ferry Finnjet Mikko Partanen approached Sid prior to withdrawing the cruise ship from service to see if he was interested in buying the MS Kristina Regina.
-Sid had an interest in old passenger ships due to his family’s past involvement with the Bore and Silja lines and in 1984 had enjoyed a family holiday about the Bore.
-Using the experience he had already gained in attempting to save the Finnjet and later the Kungsholm Sid was able to obtain build a business case and obtain the financing necessary for the Finland-based Oy S/S Borea Ab to buy the Kristina Regina for operation as a hotel, restaurant and museum.
+Aware of the efforts of Finnish's entrepreneur Johnny Sid's well publicized but ultimately failed attempt in 2008 to save the ferry Finnjet Mikko Partanen approached Sid prior to withdrawing the cruise ship from service to see if he was interested in buying the MS Kristina Regina.
+Sid had an interest in old passenger ships due to his family's past involvement with the Bore and Silja lines and in 1984 had enjoyed a family holiday aboard the Bore.
+Using the experience he had already gained in attempting to save the Finnjet and later the Kungsholm Sid was able to build a business case and obtain the financing necessary for the Finland-based Oy S/S Borea Ab to buy the Kristina Regina for operation as a hotel, restaurant and museum.
 Oy S/S Borea Ab is dedicated to preservation ships that have a notable position in Finland's maritime history for use in the fields of culture and tourism.
 Handover of the ship to its new owners took place in August 2010 and it was then moved to Naantali for renovations.
 The ship was painted with its original livery and was also given back its original name.

-While the City of Turku was willing to home the Kristina Regina a permanent berth proved difficult as by the time the vessel was towed to Turku on 3 October 2010 to be permanently moored as a floating hotel and restaurant in the Aura River the planned berth on what had been a former industrial area on the city’s downtown waterfront was home to newly constructed residential buildings, whose owners object to their view being obstructed by the ship.
-Following a grand opening on 10 October 2010 two other locations was used before the Viking Line loaned the vessel a berth which is a 10 minute walk from the Silja and Viking Line ferry terminals and adjacent to the vehicle queuing area.
+While the City of Turku was willing to home the Kristina Regina, a permanent berth proved difficult.
+By the time the vessel was towed to Turku on 3 October 2010 to be permanently moored as a floating hotel and restaurant in the Aura River, the planned berth on what had been a former industrial area on the city's downtown waterfront was home to newly constructed residential buildings, whose owners objected to their view being obstructed by the ship.
+Following a grand opening on 10 October 2010 two other locations were used before the Viking Line loaned the vessel a berth which is a 10-minute walk from the Silja and Viking Line ferry terminals and adjacent to the vehicle queuing area.
 The vessel relocated there in May 2011 and became part of the museum fleet of the Forum Marinum.
-An exhibition produced by Forum Marinum about the ship’s history was opened in preserved navigation bridge, officer’s quarters owner’s suite.
+An exhibition produced by Forum Marinum about the ship's history was opened in the preserved navigation bridge, officer's quarters and owner's suite.

-In 2011, the ship was accepted into the Finnish Heritage Agency’s register of traditional vessels, and accommodation and restaurant services were started on the ship in addition to its museum services.
+In 2011, the ship was accepted into the Finnish Heritage Agency's register of traditional vessels, and accommodation and restaurant services were started on the ship in addition to its museum services.
 In the beginning of 2015, the City of Turku centralised its hostel services to Bore with a three-year contract.
-The vessel’s hotel offers accommodation for 250 guests.
+The vessel's hotel offers accommodation for 250 guests.